elyadlezmi/RNA2CM/README.md

 RNA2CM.nf --fastq your_sample.fastq.gz # for single-end reads
 RNA2CM.nf --fastq your_sample_1.fastq.gz --fastq2 your_sample_2.fastq.gz # for paired-ends reads
 ```
-Optional arguments (Note that the only required are RNA-seq reads and output is generated into the working directory):
+Optional arguments (Note that the only required arguments are RNA-seq reads, output is generated into the working directory):

 --cpu:(int, default 8).